paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 See ``tests/unit/test_c_parse_args.py`` for some Python uses of this code.

 .. index::
+    single: Positional Only Arguments
+    single: Keyword Only Arguments
     single: Parsing Arguments Example; Positional Only Arguments
     single: Parsing Arguments Example; Keyword Only Arguments